rofirrim/pingo/README.md

 Web app for go.pinchito.com.
 Done using [Revel](http://revel.github.io/) a high-productivity web framework for the [Go language](http://www.golang.org/)

+## Quick start

+Make sure you have a correct `$GOPATH` set (e.g. add `export GOPATH=$HOME/Go` to your `.bashrc`)

+    $ go get github.com/revel/revel
+    $ go get github.com/revel/cmd/revel
+    $ go get github.com/go-sql-driver/mysql
+    $ git clone https://github.com/rofirrim/pingo src/pinchito

+To set up the DB

+    $ cd $GOPATH/src/pinchito/conf
+    $ cp settings.json.example settings.json

+and then edit `settings.json`.

+The DB used is MySQL.
+Ask me for a dump of the DB in SQL format, otherwise the application will not work.

+Local server for development

+    $ export PATH=$GOPATH/bin:$PATH
+    $ revel run pinchito

+Now connect to localhost:9000

 ### Follow the guidelines to start developing your application:

 * The README file created within your application.